MustardChef/WSABuilds/README.md

 # MagiskOnWSA (also includes Google Play Services)

 > Note: This repository is designed specifically not to be forked.
 This does not use the same mechanism as the original MagiskOnWSA.
-Don't fork this repository unless you're a developer and want to modify the code itself or want to download a specific configuration of WSA not already available in this repository.
+Don't fork this repository unless you're a developer and want to modify the code itself or want to download a specific configuration of WSA not already available in the [Releases page](https://github.com/PeterNjeim/MagiskOnWSA/releases).

 ## Installation